 Mayan Ruins in Cancun overview

-I was in Playa Delfines photographing sunrise in one of the most popular beaches in Cancun.
+I was in Playa Delfines photographing the sunrise in one of the most popular beaches in Cancun.
 Here is where every traveler comes and takes their picture on the CANCUN sign at the ”mirador”, a slightly elevated point overlooking the beach where they have located a huge and colored Cancun sign.

 It is beautiful indeed, no question.
 However never would I have thought that at 6.30 am, the time I arrived, it was as crowded as if it was noon!